sav-che/TL-2/Authors/Royen, David van {std. D. Royen}.md

-> [!cite] BHL link: this entry starts at [page 960](https://www.biodiversitylibrary.org/item/103624#page/974/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 960](https://www.biodiversitylibrary.org/page/33190431) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Royen, David van (1727-1799), Dutch botanist and physician; succeeded his uncle Adriaan van Royen as professor of botany at the University of Leiden and director of its botanical garden 1754 (official appointment 1756)-1786. (*D. Royen*).
+Royen, David van (1727-1799), Dutch botanist and physician; succeeded his uncle Adriaan van Royen as professor of botany at the University of Leiden and director of its botanical garden 1754 (official appointment 1756)-1786.
+**Abbreviated name**: *D. Royen*

 #### Herbarium and types